iainharfield/install-devstack/README.md

 This does not work straight away.
 The Ansible expects some images to be already downloaded onto your Ansible server.

-Change the images names to suite the images you want.
+Edit the install.yml for the images names you want.